top of page

 In general, 6th-graders will do a course in the fundamentals of mathematics, building on the arithmetic they learned in elementary school; 7th-graders will do pre-algebra; and 8th-graders will do algebra.

-Organizing work: In general, for multi-step problems, students will write the solutions step-by-step in an organized way.
+Organizing work: In general, for multi-step problems, students will write their solutions step-by-step in an organized way.
 They will need to be able to do this in more advanced math classes, so it will be helpful for them to develop – or continue to practice – good habits now.

 Signal Mountain Christian Cooperative